 Pourhead Design

-While I was on my 4th co-op at Woodbridge Group, I had various testing and design projects pertaining to pourheads.
-Pourheads are hydraulic systems that receive foam chemicals at high pressure, mix them, and then shoot the compound out, usually into a mould.
-One project was more focused on mechanical testing and the other was more design focused.
+While on my 4th co-op at Woodbridge Group, I worked in the R&D department that works on various testing and design projects pertaining to pourheads.
+Pourheads are hydraulic systems that intake high pressure foam chemicals, mix them, and then shoot the compound into a mould for the foam to cure.
+I had two main projects related to pourheads, one project was performing mechanical testing and the other was mechanical design focused.

 Nozzle Testing